 Your first point of contact for most questions related to your postdoctoral appointment is the Lab’s postdoc manager Meg Rodriguez.
-Check out the Postdoc Resources website maintained by Meg for appointment regarding information as well as career development opportunities available for you.
+Check out the Postdoc Resources website maintained by the Postdoc Office for appointment regarding information as well as career development opportunities available for you.
 Employees at the Lab are eligible for several discounts including a reduced Cal Recreational Sports Facility membership fee and cheaper cell phone family plans.